AXIOMPHARMACEUTICALS

 • Thymosin Alpha 1 is a synthetic 28-amino acid peptide identical to naturally occurring thymic hormone, studied in 11,000+ patients across 30+ clinical trials with less than 1% serious adverse events.
 Approved in 35+ countries for immune modulation.

-• Activates TLR pathways, enhances T-cell maturation, stimulates NK cells, and modulates dendritic cell function via systemic circulation.
+• Activates TLR pathways, T-cell maturation, stimulates NK cells, and modulates dendritic cell function via systemic circulation.
 Injectable route achieves 90-95% bioavailability with 2-hour peak time.

 • FDA orphan designation for DiGeorge syndrome; restores T-cell function.